tentjs/tent/README.md

 A **jsx-free**, **super-lightweight** and **zero-dependency** library to add interactivity to the web &mdash; without all the nonsense.

-Read [this blog post](https://www.itsmeseb.dev/2024/01/03/tent.html) to get a better understanding of what Tent is and why it exists.
-You might also be interested in "[What is Tent?](https://tentjs.github.io/docs/what-is-it.html)".

 ## ⚙️ Installation

 ```bash